 Make an episode of Play School with a box TV and a drawing of your favourite toys or a story on a scroll.
-This activity was inspired by the Play School exhibition, previously on show at the Museum in 2016.
+This activity was inspired by the Happy Birthday Play School: Celebrating 50 Years exhibition.

 How to make a box TV